shauryagoel/ray_tracer/src/README.md

 3) **Specular reflection**- is the reflection of the light source itself and results in **specular highlight** (the bright spot on a curved surface).
 It depends only on the angle between the reflection vector and the eye vector and is controlled by a parameter called **shininess**.
 Higher the shininess, the smaller and tighter the specular highlight.

 It is basically the sum of these three reflection components.

+## Chapter 7

+**View Transformation** is a transformation matrix that orients the world relative to the eye.

+It is easier to imagine that it moves the eyes not the world.